Cuba Explorer

 Day 2

-Our Santiago de Cuba Specialist, Rauber, will take us to the Basilica of the Virgen de la Caridad del Cobre (Our Lady of charity).
+Our Santiago de Cuba Expert, Yusnel, will take us to the Basilica of the Virgen de la Caridad del Cobre (Our Lady of charity).
 She miraculously appeared in 1612 and was declared Patron Saint of Cuba in 1916; La Caridad del Cobre is part of the soul of the Cuban people and is located in a natural mountainous environment of great beauty.

 Following we will discover the incredible multi-level stone fortress known as Castle of San Pedro de la Roca del Morro.
 Designed in the early 1600s as a defense against raiding pirates, the Legendary fortress is among the most picturesque places in Santiago de Cuba.
 Following we will have lunch at a local paladar.
 Subsequently, we will visit the First Coffee Plantations in the Southeast of Cuba.
 It is a cultural landscape highlighting colonial coffee production from the 19th century.
 Upon our return, we will have dinner at Paladar Aurora followed by live Music at La Casa del ta Trova.